SpotIM/spotim-integration-docs/safeframe/jac/readme.md

 }
 ```

-2. Envoke `getMessagesCount` function.
+2. Invoke `getMessagesCount` function.
 Pass an object that includes the publisher's Spot ID and the post ID of the Conversation.

 ```javascript
 function getMessagesCount({ spotId, postId }) {